This just in….the Duchess dons a pair of trousers! Scroll down for updated pics and info.

 It’s been billed as the biggest match between the two countries in decades – and one of the many families divided by tonight’s clash between England and Wales were the royals.

 Joined by Kate – and dressed in an official Welsh team jacket – the Duke of Cambridge didn’t hold back as he joined 30,000 visiting fans in a spine-tingling rendition of Hen Wlad Fy Nhadau.

-They are 97% cotton and 3% elastene, giving the trousers just a bit of stretch for ease of movement and comfort when sitting; the material seems to have some texture, very fine wales.
-Design elements include a fit sitting just below the natural waist, angled front pockets, besom packets on the back (I think, it was tough to tell from the photos) and button-through tab belt loops.
+They are 97% cotton and 3% elastane, giving the trousers just a bit of stretch for ease of movement and comfort when sitting; the material seems to have some texture, very fine wales.
+Design elements include a fit sitting just below the natural waist, angled front pockets, besom pockets on the back (I think, it was tough to tell from the photos), and button-through tab belt loops.
 The belt shown in the photos is also included with the trousers.